Clearing prices under margin calls and the short squeeze: Abstract

 \section{Abstract}

 { In this paper, we propose a clearing model for prices in a financial market due to margin calls on short sold assets.
 In doing so, we construct an explicit formulation for the prices that would result immediately following asset purchases and a margin call.
 The key result of this work is the determination of a threshold short interest ratio which, if exceeded, results in the discontinuity of the clearing prices due to a feedback loop. ~\ for market impact parameter $b > 0$.
-This linear inverse demand function is prominently utilized in the fire sale literature; we refer the interested reader to, e.g.,~\cite{GLT15,CS19,feinstein2020interbank}.
-As highlighted by this linear inverse demand function, we assume without loss of generality that the price at the start of this event is $1$.
-Furthermore, we assume this initial price of $1$ is high enough so that $(1+\mu)S \leq M$, i.e., no margin call occurs without outside intervention; for notation let $\alpha = \frac{M-S}{S} \in [\mu,\infty)$, i.e., $M = (1+\alpha)S$.
+This linear inverse demand function is prominently utilized in the fire sale literature; we refer the interested reader to, e.g.,~\cite{GLT15,CS19,feinstein2020interbank}. \end{example}

 Before continuing, we wish to summarize notation utilized in this work.
-In particular, we consider two (equivalent) formulations: (i) in physical units of assets and cash or (ii) in proportion to the average daily volume [ADV] $V > 0$ of the asset.
-These notations are summarized in Table~\ref{table:notation}.
-In particular, with the proportion of ADV notation, we wish to highlight that $s$ is often called the ``short interest ratio'' or the ``days-to-cover ratio.''
+In particular, we consider all values in physical units of assets and cash.
+That is, $S$ provides the total number of shares of the asset that have been sold short.
+We wish to highlight that, in practice, the number of short sold shares is often normalized by the average daily volume [ADV] $V > 0$; this ratio $s := S/V$ is often called the ``short interest ratio'' or the ``days-to-cover ratio.''
+The current margin account is given by $M = (1+\alpha)Sp_0$.
+Finally, the external capital purchases are provided in cash valuation and denoted by $C$.

 With the external capital purchases $C > 0$, and the possibility of asset purchases to satisfy the margin requirements, the price $p$ must satisfy the clearing equation